fltk/fltk/README.CMake.txt

 FLTK_BUILD_SHARED_LIBS - default OFF
     Normally FLTK is built as static libraries which makes more portable binaries.
-If you want to use shared libraries, this will build them too.
-    You can use shared FLTK libs in your own CMake projects by appending "-shared" to FLTK target names as described in section 3.1 and 3.2.
+If you want to use shared libraries, setting this option ON will build them too.
+You can use shared FLTK libs in your own CMake projects by appending "-shared" to FLTK target names as described in sections 3.1 and 3.2.

 FLTK_BUILD_TEST - default ON in top-level build, OFF in sub-build
     Build the test and demo programs in the 'test' directory.
-The default is ON if the FLTK build is in a top-level project so all test and demo programs are built.
-If FLTK is built as a subproject only the Library and the tools (fluid and fltk-config) are built by default.
+The default is ON if FLTK is built in a top-level project so all test and demo programs are built.
+If FLTK is built as a subproject only the library and the tools (fluid and fltk-config) are built by default.

 FLTK_GRAPHICS_CAIRO - default OFF (Unix/Linux: X11 + Wayland only).
     Make all drawing operations use the Cairo library (rather than Xlib), producing antialiased graphics (X11 platform: implies FLTK_USE_PANGO).
-    When using Wayland this option is ignored (Wayland uses Cairo).
+    When using Wayland this option is always ON (Wayland uses Cairo for drawing).

 FLTK_GRAPHICS_GDIPLUS - default ON (Windows only).
     Make FLTK use GDI+ to draw oblique lines and curves resulting in